markstringer-dti/markstringer-dti.github.io/dti.md

 But do you know what he really needs?
 He needs yet another metaphor.
 He needs someone to tell him about the swamp.

-## So what do you do about the pirate ship?
+## Chapter 9 - So what do you do about the pirate ship?

 ### Connections
 I think I made it pretty clear in the chapter on agreed activity and the pirate ship, that it's very important to deal with the pirate ship.
 Let's just be clear again what the pirate ship is.
 The pirate ship is the problem that everyone can see on the horizon that nobody wants to deal with.